Studio C: Tongue-twisters

-A sketch where members of the cast attempt to perform very long tongue-twister.
+A sketch where members of the cast attempt to perform a very long tongue-twister.
 If any of the cast make a mistake, the sketch is immediately restarted.
 Each tongue-twister has a letter that they alliterate.
-The first one was d, the second was r and w, the third was s, and the fourth and fifth were b.
+The first one was d, the second was r and w, the third was s, the fourth and fifth were b, and the sixth was p.
 Recurring elements include Stacey Harkey eating food during the sketch and Mallory Everton appearing suddenly from an unexpected place.
 Adam Berg does not participate in the tongue-twister but is the victim of some form of slapstick comedy from something done by Jason Gray.
-However, in the third tongue-twister, Jason was the victim of the slapstick comedy from something done by Matt, Adam, and Stacey.
+However, in the third and sixth tongue-twister, Jason was the victim of the slapstick comedy from something done by Matt, Adam, or Stacey.
 The fifth tongue-twister was in season 14 which had a completely new cast apart from Jason Gray.
+A sixth tongue-twister aired during the 200th episode, featuring Matt, Jason, Adam, Mallory, Garet, and Dalton.
 Debuted Season 1, Episode 4.
-There have been five tongue-twister sketches.